“Currently Copilot shows some promise but feels more like a preview than a full release.”

 Microsoft Copilot, touted as an AI-powered collaboration tool, has generated a lot of excitement in the business community.

 However, my team and I were a bit more skeptical of Copilot’s promises, and its ability to live up to them.
-With Copilot being so new, and not cheap, I wanted to test it out for myself so that you wouldn’t have to!
+With Copilot being so new, and not cheap, we wanted to test it out for ourselves so that you wouldn’t have to!

-As I delved further into its capabilities, I found a mixed bag of features that promise efficiency but often fall short of expectations.
-I have provided you with a comprehensive list of the pros and cons of Microsoft Copilot, shedding light on why it may not be the ideal investment for businesses.
+As we delved further into its capabilities, we found a mixed bag of features that promise efficiency but often fall short of expectations.
+We have provided you with a comprehensive list of the pros and cons of Microsoft Copilot, shedding light on why it may not be the ideal investment for businesses.

 The Good: